There are two types of drivers licence suspensions in Ontario;

 - Licence suspensions – Highway Traffic Act

 - Licence prohibitions – Criminal Code of Canada

 There are two types of drivers licence suspensions in Ontario;

 Licence suspensions under the Ontario Highway Traffic Act are suspensions under provincial traffic law.

-Licence suspensions under the Highway Traffic Act are usually for six (6) months or in the case of unpaid fines, medical, accident claims and family responsibilities the suspension ends when the issue is corrected.
+Licence suspensions under the Highway Traffic Act are usually for six (6) months.
+In the case of unpaid fines, medical, accident claims and family responsibilities the suspension ends when the issue is corrected.

 Should a driver be charged with driving while suspended under the Highway Traffic Act the penalties can be:

 Drivers do not receive a criminal record for driving under suspension under the Highway Traffic Act.